groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-pdf-with-advanced-options.md

 url: conversion/net/convert-to-pdf-with-advanced-options
 title: Convert to PDF with advanced options
 weight: 5
-description: "Follow this guide and learn how to convert documents to PDF with height, width, DPI, margins and other customizations using GroupDocs.Conversion for .NET."
+description: "Follow this guide and learn how a file convert to pdf with height, width, DPI, margins and other customizations using GroupDocs.Conversion for .NET."
-keywords: Convert PDF, Convert to PDF/A
+keywords: Convert PDF, Convert to PDF/A, file convert to pdf
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---